 2- Tip of the Little Toe: Make sure the little toe is not pressed inward, as this causes corns or blisters.

 3- Ball or Width Fit: This can be snug, but should NEVER be tight.
 A tight fit can cause several foot issues, such as blisters, corns, and calluses, among others.
 In addition, the foot NORMALLY swells about 5% over a day’s wear, so “expansion allowance” must be considered.

 4- Instep Fit: Always check for any tight fit around this area.
 This can happen specially with fat/fleshy or stocky/muscular feet.
 It can exert pressure on the instep and affect circulation.
 Most parents don’t even know what the instep of the foot is.
 I have created a post where I explain this in more detail:

 5- Heel Fit: Make sure the heel of the foot fits snugly without any heel slip.
 This allows the child to walk and run comfortably with every step he or she takes.

-I have fitted thousands of children shoes, and I know which shoes fit better than others.
-If you don’t have a local shoe store in your area, below you can find the best shoes for kids’!
+I have fitted thousands of children shoes, and I know which shoe styles fit and hold up better than others from having tested the shoes myself.
+If you don’t have a local shoe store in your area, below you can find a selection of the best shoes for kids.

-NEVER assume that the shoe fits if your child doesn’t complain about them!
-Most children will not speak up even though the shoes feel too big or too tight!
+Never assume that the shoe fits if your child doesn’t complain about the shoes.
+Most children will not speak up even when the shoes feel too tight or too big.
 It is your responsibility as a parent to make sure your child is wearing the correct shoe size.

 Please take care of your kids’ feet by providing them with the correct shoe size!
 Allow them to play and run comfortably in their shoes!

 Do you have a local children’s shoe store in your area?
 Where do you purchase your kids’ shoes?
-Have you ever purchased kids’ shoes online?
-Please share your thoughts and experiences below so we can all benefit it from them!
+Have you ever purchased your kids’ shoes online before?
+Please share your thoughts and experiences below so other parents can benefit from them.